gcccheng/oogway/index.md

 </div>

 ## Summary
-Technical skills start with network and system administration and have extended to the Devops engineering and site reliability engineering.
-Good Communication skills with coworkers and clients at varying levels of technical expertise.
-Rapidly self-orienting in new environments and a quick learner.
+Gang Cheng has over 10 years of working experience in large public sectors with complex and demanding IT Infrastructure in Norway.
+He has been working in the environment mixed with local data center, private/public cloud and  Windows-Linux.
+His technical skills start from network and system administration and have extended to the devops engineering and site reliability engineering.
+Gang is enthusiastic to new technoloy and has presented good communication skills to coworkers and clients.
 ## Specialized in

 Red Hat Linux system, Red Hat Satellite, Ansible, Red Hat Openshift, Windows SCCM